-The short answer is no. For most men, your prostate’s just going to grow, and it might lead to benign prostatic hyperplasia, as it’s formally known.
+The short answer is no. For most men, the prostate gland is just going to grow, and it might lead to benign prostatic hyperplasia, as it’s formally known.

 But it still helps to know when you’d want to see your doctor, what makes you more likely to get it, and how you can keep the symptoms at bay.